StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 ### Prompt Examples and Experiments

 I will begin with some scenes that I already tried with other models.
+These are some of the stable diffusion prompts that I liked best.

 > "A digital illustration of a steampunk library with clockwork machines, 4k, detailed, trending in artstation, fantasy vivid colors"